-Commanded by Brigadier General David R. Fountain, the Assistant Adjutant General for Air, the Utah ANG assignments include real-world military operations as well as daily activities that support state and federal missions and fulfill training requirements.
+Commanded by Brigadier General Daniel Boyack, the Assistant Adjutant General for Air, the Utah ANG assignments include real-world military operations as well as daily activities that support state and federal missions and fulfill training requirements.

-Utah ANG's largest component, the 151st Air Refueling Wing, is commanded by Col. Darwin L. Craig.
-The 151st ARW includes 17 squadrons and 6 commanders who are committed to building excellent organizations within the wing.
-Four additional tenant units and commanders are also located at the Utah ANG base.
+Utah ANG's largest component, the 151st Air Refueling Wing, is commanded by Col. Kurt Davis.
+The 151st ARW includes 17 squadrons and 5 group commanders who are committed to building excellent organizations within the wing.

 The Utah ANG began as a fighter-bomber unit, but now serves an air refueling mission.
 Its assigned mission has changed three times over the past 60 years.
 The type of aircraft flown by the wing has changed a total of eight times.
 The current primary aircraft assigned to the wing are the KC-135R Stratotankers.
 The 151st ARW has been operating the KC-135 since it was originally assigned to Utah in 1978, when the unit became part of the Strategic Air Command.
 The Strategic Air Command became the Air Mobility Command in June 1992.